-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of absence occasioned by illness or other reason and that person shall report such absence at its next meeting. - The chairman, or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of a member of staff.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chairman or vice-chairman this shall be communicated to another member of Council, which shall be reported back and progressed by resolution of Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a.
+A matter personal to a member of staff that is being considered by a meeting of Council, the committee, sub-committee is subject to standing order 11. - b.
+Subject to the Council's policy regarding absences from work, the staff member shall notify the chair of any absences as soon a practicable. - c.
+The Chair and Vice Chair shall conduct an annual review of the performance of the work of the Clerk.
+The review and appraisal shall be noted at the council meeting following the appraisal. - d.
+Subject to the Council's policy regarding the handling of grievance matters, the staff member shall contact the chair in respect of an informal or formal grievance matter, and this matter shall be reported back the council. - e.
+Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the member of staff relates to the chair or vice-chair of a committee or sub-committee, this shall be communicated to another member of the committee or the sub-committee, which shall be reported back and progressed by resolution of the committee or the sub-committee. - f.
+Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
+In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).